der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroup.md

 ### Returns:
 |Type|Description|
 |-|-
-boolean|A boolean value that determines whether the ad group is enabled.
+boolean|Boolean value that determines whether the ad group is enabled.

 ## <a name="ispaused"></a>isPaused
 Returns true if this ad group is paused.